Spirituality and Religious Life

 Barnard: Jewish Women Changing America

-Judith Rosenbaum interviewed Miriam Yasgur interviewed on October 29, 2005, in New York, New York as part of the Barnard: Jewish Women Changing America Oral History Project.
+Judith Rosenbaum interviewed Miriam Yasgur on October 29, 2005, in New York, New York as part of the Barnard: Jewish Women Changing America Oral History Project.
 Yasgur discusses her progressive Orthodox Jewish upbringing, her struggle with feminism in that context, and her journey to integrate feminism and religious practices into her life, including her art.

 Carol Anshien